-This is the original FileShredder - the top streamlined deletion software since 2011 and the first to develop the innovative right-click method.
+The original FileShredder - the top streamlined deletion software since 2011 and the first to develop the innovative right-click method, optimized for maximum speed and efficiency.
 With just a simple click or drag, you can securely delete sensitive documents, or quickly erase files and free up space bypassing the Trash on your Mac, USB stick, or any other external drive.
 FileShredder provides an easy solution for removing any file right away from your computer.

 Right-Click (Secondary Click) to Delete Permanently